biurad/php-di/README.md

 $session = new Session($storage);
 ```

 Container supports reuseable service instance.
-This is means, a registered service which is resolved is frozen and object's id doesn't change throughout your application using Rade DI.
+This is means, a registered service which is resolved, is frozen and object's id does not change throughout your application using Rade DI.

 Rade DI also supports autowiring except a return type of a callable is not define or better still if you do not want autowiring at all, use the container's **set** method.
 By default, registering services with `ArrayAccess` implementation are all autowired.